Distributed Dynamic Associative Memory via Online Convex Optimization: Experiments

 \textbf{Impact of Memory Correlation:} Fig.~\ref{fig:exp1_memory} shows the effect of the memory correlation parameter $\rho$ in \eqref{eq:val_gen} on the regret.
 For large $\rho$, memory heterogeneity is minimal and all methods perform similarly.
-As $\rho$ decreases, personalization increases, consensus becomes restrictive, and C-DOGD suffers a rapidly growing regret.
+As $\rho$ decreases, personalization increases and consensus becomes restrictive, causing the regret of both C-DOGD and Truncated-DOGD to grow rapidly.
+Truncated-DOGD degrades the most, since each agent ignores its logically relevant but non-neighboring agents.
 In contrast, DDAM-TOGD mitigates heterogeneity and maintains low regret, demonstrating robustness to personalization.

 \textbf{Impact of the Logical Weight Matrix:} In Fig.~\ref{fig:exp1_weights}, we report the effect of the logical weight matrix in \eqref{eq:24} by varying the Dirichlet parameter $y_0$ (with $y_1=10$), which controls how each agent’s memory incorporates data from others.
 When the parameter $y_0$ is small, the weight matrix $\mathbf{W}$ becomes highly imbalanced, emphasizing personalized weights.
 In this regime, achieving consensus does not result in the optimal solution and C-DOGD incurs a large regret.
-In contrast, the results show that OGD and the proposed DDAM-TOGD methods are largely unaffected by variations in parameter $y_0$, demonstrating their robustness to changes in the network logical weight structure.
+Truncated-DOGD, in contrast, incurs a large regret across the entire range of $y_0$, since restricting communication to physically adjacent agents discards logically relevant information regardless of how the logical weights are distributed.
+The results show that OGD and the proposed DDAM-TOGD methods are largely unaffected by variations in parameter $y_0$, demonstrating their robustness to changes in the network logical weight structure.